 Tips to Keep out the Burglar

 Security is something on every home owners mind when away from their home for extended periods of time.
-To ease reoccurring worries of your home security, here are some tips on small things you can do that will make a big difference.
+To ease reoccurring worries of your home security, here are some tips on keeping your property safe.
 One of the most common ways in which burglars get into a home is through cracked windows and dodgy doors.
 Particularly for student housing, tenants will leave their front doors unlocked and windows open.
 Even just a small crack in an ajar window can allow easy access for burglars.
 Thinking that no one would notice an ajar window proves fatal for home security.

 Here are some of our top tips;